Rahulhimself/CNNClassification/README.md

-Cats vs. Dogs Image Classifier with Convolutional Neural Networks (CNN)
+# Cats vs. Dogs Image Classifier with Convolutional Neural Networks (CNN) #

-This repository contains a deep learning project that classifies images of cats and dogs using a Convolutional Neural Network (CNN) built with TensorFlow and Keras.

-The project is structured as a Google Colab notebook, allowing for easy execution and step-by-step learning without the need for local setup of a deep learning environment.
+## This repository contains a deep learning project that classifies images of cats and dogs using a Convolutional Neural Network (CNN) built with TensorFlow and Keras.The project is structured as a Google Colab notebook, allowing for easy execution and step-by-step learning without the need for local setup of a deep learning environment. ##

-Project Objectives
+## Project Objectives ##
-The main goals of this project are:
+### The main goals of this project are: ###

-Data Preparation: Download and organize the Cats vs. Dogs dataset, splitting it into training and validation sets.
+-Data Preparation: Download and organize the Cats vs. Dogs dataset, splitting it into training and validation sets.

-Data Augmentation: Implement data augmentation techniques to prevent overfitting and improve the model's ability to generalize to new images.
+-Data Augmentation: Implement data augmentation techniques to prevent overfitting and improve the model's ability to generalize to new images.

-Model Building: Construct a CNN from scratch with multiple convolutional, pooling, and dense layers.
+-Model Building: Construct a CNN from scratch with multiple convolutional, pooling, and dense layers.

 Training and Evaluation: Train the model and evaluate its performance using accuracy and loss metrics, with a focus on monitoring for overfitting.